TheOdinProject/curriculum/nodeJS/authentication/authentication_basics.md

 The second argument is the length of the "salt" to use in the hashing function; salting a password means adding extra random characters to it, the password plus the extra random characters are then fed into the hashing function.
 Salting is used to make a password hash output unique, even for users who use the same password, and to protect against [rainbow tables](https://en.wikipedia.org/wiki/Rainbow_table) and [dictionary attacks](https://en.wikipedia.org/wiki/Dictionary_attack).

-Usually, the salt gets stored in the database in the clear next to the hashed value, but in our case, there is no need to do so because the hashing algorithm that `bcryptjs` uses includes the salt automatically with the hash.
+Usually, the salt is stored in the database alongside the hashed value.
+However, in our case, there is no need to store the salt separately because the `bcryptjs` hashing algorithm automatically incorporates the salt within the hash itself.

 The hash function is somewhat slow, so all of the DB storage stuff needs to go inside the callback.
 Check to see if you've got this working by signing up a new user with a password, then go look at your DB entries to see how it's being stored.
 If you've done it right, your password should have been transformed into a really long random string.